amweber01/Project2_DATA441/README.md

 The Cross-validated Mean Squared Error for Locally Weighted Regression is : 24.45322253639544 \
 The Cross-validated Mean Squared Error for Random Forest is : 17.113401560521112

 Thus, the locally weighted regression has a slightly higher mse than random forest, but is overall close.
-The mse can be improved by fine-tuning the hyperparameters (f and iter), which we do below using a grid search.
+The mse can be improved by fine-tuning the hyperparameters (f and iter), which we do in the Optimizing Hyperparameters section below by using a grid search.

 ### Concrete data